barnsleygymnasticsclub/barnsleygymnasticsclub.github.io/holidayclub.md

   <div class="card-body">
     <h5 class="card-title">Mon, 25 July 2022</h5>
     <h6 class="card-subtitle mb-2 text-muted">9:30am until 1:30pm</h6>
-    <p class="card-text">Come and try our super gymnastics equipment.
+    <p class="card-text text-dark text-small">Come and try our super gymnastics equipment.
 We have a fast track, a trampoline and a foam pit.
 Play hide-and-seek, make dens, try our obstacle course, have a tug-of-war and swing from the bars.
 Test your strength and have fun!</p>
-    <a href="https://my.barnsley.gov.uk/Events/BookTickets/38947" class="card-link btn">Book</a>
+    <a href="https://my.barnsley.gov.uk/Events/BookTickets/38947" class="card-link btn btn-primary">Book</a>
   </div>
 </div>